crane-hiromu/DroidKit/README.md

 }
 ```

-Don't forget to add bluetooth capability permission (`Bluetooth Always Usage Description`) on your project.
+Don't forget to add bluetooth capability permission (`NSBluetoothAlwaysUsageDescription`) on your project.

 <br>